awsaavedra/awsaavedra.github.io/_posts/2018-01-08-alg-to-live.md

   18) Computational Kindness

       Ask for meetings, appointments, etc. at specific times.
 Adding constraints to problems helps elimination ambiguity.

+      Say your preferences instead being "open to whatever."